Open Access Monographs

 The Library is providing financial support to these collective support initiatives:

-These schemes offer equitable and sustainable business models, allow authors to publish without the payment of a fee and align with our teaching and research strategy.
+These schemes offer equitable and sustainable business models.
+They allow authors to publish without the payment of a fee.
+They align with our teaching and research strategy.

-We are currently having conversations with libraries and progressive publishers to develop alternative OA monograph publishing models and provide publishing opportunities for early career researchers at Salford.
-We are keen to have conversations with other organisations committed to developing new open access monograph publishing models.
+We are keen to provide publishing opportunities for early career researchers at Salford.
+We are having conversations with libraries and progressive publishers to develop alternative OA monograph publishing models.
+We would like to have conversations with other organisations committed to developing new open access monograph publishing models.